-"Tack on" capabilities to larger systems (i.e. ERPs, storefronts) are often cheaper to implement initially as you are likely getting bundled pricing from their flagship applications.
+"Tack on" capabilities to larger systems (i.e. ERPs, storefronts software suites) are often cheaper to implement initially as you are likely offered bundled pricing from their flagship applications.
 If you are a small-volume retailer with a less complex distribution network, a tack-on approach might be sufficient for your requirements.

 Why?
 Because many D2C brands find that implementing a tool that offers them what they need right now, is often not the full order management solution they need for their future tech stack.
 Morphing a tack-on tool into what your brand needs is costly, both in time and money.

 Order management is more than a buzzword in commerce— it is the thread that unifies your commerce tools and hems your customer experience together.
 As consumer habits continue to shift, OMS now offers retailers the capabilities and visibility they need to craft the best possible customer experience.